Kendrick Bourne Player Prop Bets for NFL Week 1 - New England vs. Buffalo

 Matchup vs. Buffalo

-- Bourne's 22.7 receiving yards per game in his three matchups against the Bills are 12.8 fewer than his over/under for Saturday's game.
+- Bourne is averaging 22.7 receiving yards per game in three career matchups against the Bills, 12.8 fewer than his receiving yards prop bet over/under for Saturday's game (35.5).

 Recent Performances

-- In last week's matchup with the Dolphins, Bourne caught three passes for 24 yards.
+- In last week's outing against the Dolphins, Bourne picked up 24 yards on three receptions.

 Bourne's New England Teammates